AhnafMubashshir/DevOps_Learning/School of SRE.md

 IP/Network layer populates destination IP(discovered from DNS) and then looks up the route to the destination IP on the routing table.

+## 2.Python and Web
+**What is the difference then, between java and python?**
+Java's compiler is more strict and sophisticated.It is a statically typed language.
+So the compiler is written in a way that it can verify types related errors during compile time.
+While python being a dynamic language, types are not known until a program is run.
+So in a way, python compiler is dumb (or, less strict).

+Python, on the other hand, is an interpreted language.
+When you run a Python script, it goes through a two-step process:
+- **Compilation to Bytecode**: The Python source code is first compiled into bytecode.
+Bytecode is an intermediate representation that is platform-independent and is not directly executed by the CPU.

+- **Execution by Python Virtual Machine (VM)**: The Python bytecode is then executed by the Python interpreter or Python Virtual Machine (VM).
+The Python interpreter reads the bytecode and translates it into machine code on the fly.
+This introduces an additional layer of abstraction compared to languages like C or C++.

+**in case of C/C++, the output is machine code which can be directly read by your operating system.
+When you execute that program, your OS will know how exactly to run it.
+But this is not the case with bytecode.**

+##### **Advantages**:
+- **Portability**: Bytecode is platform-independent, allowing Python code to be executed on any system with a compatible Python interpreter.

+- **Dynamic Typing**: Python's dynamic typing and features like introspection are made possible by the interpretation of bytecode during runtime.

+## **_Python Concepts_
+- **Everything in Python is an object.**
+- That includes the functions, lists, dicts, classes, modules, a running function (instance of function definition), everything.
+In the CPython, it would mean there is an underlying struct variable for each object.

+In python's current execution context, all the variables are stored in a dict.
+It'd be a string to object mapping.
+ >>> float_number=42.0
+>>> def foo_func():
+...     pass
+...

+**NOTICE HOW VARIABLE NAMES ARE STRINGS stored in a dict
+>>> locals ()
+{'__name__': '__main__', '__doc__': None, '__package__': None, '__loader__': <class '_frozen_importlib.BuiltinImporter'>, '__spec__': None, '__annotations__': {}, '__builtins__': <module 'builtins' (built-in)>, 'float_number': 42.0, 'foo_func': <function foo_func at 0x1055847a0>}
+### Decorators
+In Python, decorators are a powerful and flexible way to **modify or extend the behavior of functions or methods without changing their source code directly.**
+Decorators are often used for tasks like **logging, authentication, caching, and more.** Decorators are applied using the @decorator_name syntax.

+Function Decorators:

+- A decorator in Python is essentially a function that takes another function as an argument and adds or modifies its behavior.
+- You can define a decorator using the @decorator_name syntax above the function you want to decorate.

+**python source code**

+def my_decorator(func):
+    def wrapper():
+        print("Something is happening before the function is called.") func()
+        print("Something is happening after the function is called.") return wrapper

+@my_decorator
+def say_hello():
+    print("Hello!")
+say_hello()_
+**Output**:
+Something is happening before the function is called.
+Hello!
+Something is happening after the function is called.

+### Sockets

 ## _Git_